 A well-designed survey can ensure that you'll have a high overall completion rate for your research, collecting valuable data.
 You’ll need to carefully consider the order, flow, and structure of your questions to make sure the survey doesn't feel too long to the respondent.
 Using section breaks to create a multi-step survey can help the user feel a sense of achievement after completing a section and make the survey feel shorter.

 In our research, we've found that shorter forms, fewer pages, and lower complexity can significantly improve the completion rate across the board.

-Create your own survey: Here are some survey templates that have been inspired by real user forms with fantastic submission rates.
+Create your own survey: Below are a few survey templates that have been inspired by real user forms with fantastic submission rates.

 Depending on the nature of your business and who you’re trying to reach, there are a few different strategies that you can deploy to find respondents for your survey: